Jitterbit Harmony Best Practices¶

 This document is for users of Jitterbit Harmony Cloud Studio, the web-based version of Jitterbit's project design application.
 For best practices using Design Studio, Jitterbit's desktop-based project design application, see Best Practices with Design Studio.

-Prior to using this guide, you should already be familiar with Jitterbit Harmony and Cloud Studio.
-To become familiar:
+You should already be familiar with Jitterbit Harmony and Cloud Studio from the following resources:

-- Enroll in and complete relevant Jitterbit University courses, such as Introduction to Jitterbit Harmony Cloud Studio and Introduction to Scripting in Cloud Studio.
+- Jitterbit University courses, such as Introduction to Jitterbit Harmony Cloud Studio and Introduction to Scripting in Cloud Studio.

 At that point, you should know the basic concepts and terms used in Jitterbit Harmony, and understand what we mean by projects, operations, endpoints, scripting, migration, and deployment.